 - Sanity Slippage: David goes completely sideways shooting the airline commercial finding a cat on set.note David: Lose the cat.
 Roger!
 Get it out of here! [to Roger] A cat?

 Roger: She could say goodbye to the cat.

 David: Let's do one about a grandma...who abandons a cat in winter... so she can romp with her grandkids!
 We can show the cat trying to CLAW ITS WAY OUT TRYING TO GET FOOD, MAYBE EATING SNOW TO SURVIVE! (on bullhorn) ARE THERE MORE ANIMALS THAT GRANDMA CAN TORTURE?!
 MAYBE PUT A SQUIRREL IN THE FIRE?!

 Charlie: (disbelieving) Partner?
 Boyle, Gargas, Lionel and Basner?

-Wham Line: Not a line, but the shot of Max's diabetes-ravaged feet.
+- Wham Shot: The shot of Max's diabetes-ravaged feet.

 - "Where Are They Now?"
 Epilogue: The end credits show Max and David adjusting to their new lives.
 Max hangs out in the studio playing cards with older crew, David continues shooting commercials, Max gets accustomed to having glasses, and David keeps (unsuccessfully) trying to make Dale laugh.